What is Jail like?

 QUICK TIP: Try to get some sleep as soon as you are able.
-After 6 to 12 hours, an officer will retrieve you and you will head back down to the booking area.
+After 6 to 12 hours, an officer retrieves you to head back down to the booking area.

-Again, you are placed into a holding cell.
+Again, you return to a holding cell.
 This time for 24 hours.
-Near the end of this 24 hours, you are taken to classification.
-In classification you will speak to a jail employee through a glass window.
-These are some of the questions you will be asked:
+Near the end of these 24 hours, it is time for classification.
+In classification, you will speak to a jail employee through a glass window.
+These are some of the questions you are asked:

 -What is your criminal history?